jsxlei/jsxlei.github.io/_pages/about.md

         </div>
         <h1 class="pb-3 title text-left font-weight-bold">Lei Xiong</h1>
           <p>
-            <b>Postdoctoral Associate</b> <br>
+            <b>Postdoctoral Scholar</b> <br>
-            <b>Computer Science and Artificial Intelligence Laboratory (CSAIL) </b> <br>
+            <b>Genetics </b> <br>
-            <b>Massachusetts Institute of Technology (MIT) </b> <br>
+            <b>Stanford University </b> <br>
-            <b>Broad Institute of MIT and Harvard</b> <br>
           </p>
         <p>
 My research interests are centered on the development and application of innovative deep learning approaches to solve complex biological questions, with a primary focus on advancing our understanding of gene regulation and cellular diversity.
 To achieve this goal, I build models that can effectively capture and interpret complex features from biological datasets, which provides new insights into fundamental biological processes.
-Through my work, I aim to drive significant advances in the field of single-cell multiomics, which has the potential to contribute to a better understanding of human health and disease.
+Through my work, I aim to drive significant advances in the field of single-cell multiomics and regulatory DNA sequence, which has the potential to contribute to a better understanding of human health and disease.
         </p>
         <p>
           Feel free to reach out by email <b>jsxlei at gmail.com</b> or other social media listed above!